 Considered a long-term care option, residential home care expenses are most frequently paid for out-of-pocket or by a combination of other methods such as Social Security, pensions, Veterans benefits, insurance, home equity, and various savings.

 Long-Term Care Insurance

 Long-term care insurance is a policy that is purchased through a private insurance company.
-Similar to health insurance policies, the price varies greatly depending on age, general health and amount of coverage.
+Like health insurance policies, the price varies greatly depending on age, general health and amount of coverage.
 Coverage could be denied for people with pre-existing conditions such as Alzheimer's disease or Parkinson's disease.
-Not all insurance will deny based on these conditions so it is important to explore different insurance companies.
+Not all insurance will deny based on these conditions, so it is important to explore different insurance companies.

 Medicaid is a Federal and State health insurance program for those with low income and limited assets.
 Administration of the program varies by state, according to the Centers for Medicare and Medicaid Services (CMS).
 Medicaid doesn't pay for room and board in these settings, but, depending on the state, Medicaid may pay for services used in conjunction with a facility such as visits from a home health aide to help provide care and to delay the need to move to a more specialized facility such as a nursing home.

 Medicare is a federal government program for those 65 or older with low income and limited assets.
 Medicare doesn't pay for residential home care, but it will cover skilled nursing or qualifying home health services that may be used while living in a residential home community.